dylowicz/jekyll-template/blog/_posts/2020-1-1-Hello-World.markdown

 {% include image.html url="/blog/assets/seals.jpg" description="Frivolous seals" %}

-And continuation of the text
+And continuation of the text.
+This paragraph can get lengthy though, in order to thoroughly test how the line break behaves.
+It's also useful in testing the line height.
+So, how does it perform now?
+Do you like how this paragraph looks like?

 * * *